-We are looking for an able and dedicated Pediatric Physical Therapist to treat musculoskeletal problems and improve the mobility of infants, children, and adolescents facing various health conditions.
-Your main responsibility as a Pediatric Physical Therapist will be to improve children's motor development, strength, range of motion, endurance, balance, coordination, gait difficulties, heart and lung endurance, and delayed motor development.
+We are looking for an able and dedicated pediatric physical therapist to treat musculoskeletal problems and improve the mobility of infants, children, and adolescents facing various health conditions.
+Your main responsibility as a pediatric physical pherapist will be to improve children's motor development, strength, range of motion, endurance, balance, coordination, gait difficulties, heart and lung endurance, and delayed motor development.

 Pediatric Physical Therapist Responsibilities:

 - Interviewing children and family members and using physical examinations to diagnose the source of children's movement difficulties.

 - Creating unique, individualized treatment plans that outline the treatment goals and methods to be used.

 - Helping children to learn to move their bodies correctly, make their movements less painful, increase the functions of injured body parts, and heal from injuries.

 - Using techniques like functional training and exercise, medication, diet changes, and specialized equipment that is designed to treat and alleviate pain.

 - Coordinating a child's care with other healthcare professionals.